|

 Due to weeks of planning and preparation by the various organizing committees of the Advisory Committee and a lot of behind the scenes work on the day itself, the inauguration event was a huge success.
 The size and diversity of the crowd was one never seen in the remote village of Bumboazio before, with so many dignitaries.
 There were three types of traditional drumming and dancing displayed by the people , punctuated by many speeches, including those of the District Chief Executive, representatives of the Nayiri (King of Mamprugu) and Board of Directors.
 After the ribbon-cutting ceremony, the District Chief Executive (the president’s representative at the district level) and his entourage went into the classroom to observe the students at work and learn a thing or two about the PAMBE Ghana approach.
 The children were really into their routine of learning as the visitors came through the classroom.
 [The children had their lunch and Mary and Issah, our two teachers and their assistant (Ibrahim) went into the classroom with them about an hour before]

 The visitors were truly impressed!
 Many remarked on how the children remained calm and engaged in their work despite the crowd in the classroom.
 While we (teachers and I) presented a few exercises to some others watched the children and asked them questions about their work.
+On May 27, the first PAMBE Ghana -supported school was inaugurated in Bumboazio in the East Mamprusi District.
+It was highly festive occasion.
+The women of the villages, in particular expressed themselves through ululation, a traditional cry of joy at public events.

 The occasion brought together strategic partners, collaborators, community leaders, traditional chiefs, and supporters of PAMBE Ghana.
 These included the District Chief Executive and Coordinating Director, Ghana Education Service, Health Directorate, the National Health Insurance Scheme, Information services as well as representatives of the Nayiri (the King of Mamprugu) and other personalities.